 Since the first quarter of 2011, our Board of Directors has authorized \$3.4 billion in share repurchases under our common stock share repurchase program.
-As of the date of this Report, we have paid \$2.6 billion in aggregate for repurchases of our outstanding common stock, at an average price of \$69.67 per share excluding commissions and related fees, since the first quarter of 2011.
+As of the date of this Report, we have repurchased, in aggregate, \$2.8 billion of our outstanding common stock, at an average price of \$72.06 per share, excluding commissions and related fees, since the first quarter of 2011.